-Since 2005, St. Peter’s has had a partnership with The Canterbury School in Guatemala City, a school of 175 students enrolled from preschool through sixth grade, many of whom could not afford to attend school without our support.
-Each year we send a group down to the school, to continue our friendship with the children and teachers and to complete a project to improve the school.
+From 2005 through 2016, St. Peter’s had a partnership with The Canterbury School in Guatemala City, a school of 175 students enrolled from preschool through sixth grade, many of whom could not afford to attend school without our support.
+Each year we sent a group down to the school, to continue our friendship with the children and teachers and to complete a project to improve the school.

-Service projects have included the planting of more than 200 trees, painting the entire school (inside and out), planting a vegetable garden, and updating old playground equipment.
-During the past few years, St. Peter’s has funded a computer lab, audiovisual equipment, musical instruments, new bathrooms and new flooring, windows and electricity for its second floor classrooms.
-A group from St. Peter’s Church most recently visited The Canterbury School in August 2014.
+Service projects included the planting of more than 200 trees, painting the entire school (inside and out), planting a vegetable garden, updating old playground equipment, and funding a computer lab, audiovisual equipment, musical instruments, new bathrooms and new flooring, windows and electricity for its second floor classrooms.
+As a result, the school’s enrollment grew significantly, and they are now able to be self-sufficient.